Nethanialtan/myGithubActions/README.md

 # Simple CI/CD Project
-One of the start-up company, TDZ Inc., web designer used share point to share and update their project.
-DevOps,  a better way to increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
-A Simple CICD project created.
+One of the new business, TDZ Inc., 3 website specialists and 2 developers utilized offer highlight offer and update their venture.
+Issue: works were wild and holding up time was squandered.
+DevOps, a superior method to builds an association's capacity to convey applications and administrations at high speed: advancing and further developing items at a quicker speed than associations utilizing customary programming advancement and framework the board measures.
+A Simple CICD made significant level to prescribe to them.

 ![devOps](devOps.png)